 When something is illegitimate, it is the result of the wrong decision or decisions made.
 Authority by definition rubs most of society the wrong way ‘The power or right to give orders, make decisions, and enforce obedience.’
 When a client or boss take on the airs of authority, they immediately misplace trust and decency.
 They… Continue reading Resist illegitimate authority – 3 reasons why

 Just before you commit to that relationship or make that big purchase and all hell breaks loose, you begin to see the wisdom of life right before you.
 I’ve often pondered where I’d be if I got everything I ever prayed for, until I met those that have attained my fabricated destiny.
-Success is not… Continue reading When setbacks are an answer to prayer
+Success is not… Continue reading When setbacks are an answer to unspoken prayers

 Admitting my depression or despair didn’t kill me and it wont kill you.
 Acknowledgement and owning our state of heart and mind is the beginning of renewal.
 My fast paced world was about to end.
 The following will illustrate how crazy I had become mentally and emotionally, racing the sun half way across the country.… Continue reading Don’t cover up your deepest wounds.
 It’s time to reset and live (Lesson 1 Revised) 27 days

 When you know what you want, nothing else matters.
 The beauty of youth is the romance we have about life because we’re so naive.
 We dream big and we make a date with destiny.
 The tragedy of ageing too quickly, we lose the fire in our belly and life becomes one grinding treadmill.
 We’ve become… Continue reading New beginnings is one choice away, just one choice (Lesson 87) 90 day challenge